savmehta/Website/readme.md

-# The three parking membership services
+# DMU The three parking membership services

-A simple CSS-only 3-tab layout is provided, with a tab for HTML5, CSS and JavaScript.

-Use this to **add 5 things you know about each language** to **each section** actually using each language as follows!
-At least reach stage 2.
+There are the following packages to purchase for the DMU car park service

 ## Package 1: Bronze